You’re a fiction writer in the final stretch, and your manuscript is almost ready to meet readers.

 Did I say it the way I meant it?

-Is the magic I’m feeling coming through for the reader?
+Is the magic I’m feeling coming through?

 Why Every Word Matters